ThesisOrganization/prototype_simulation/utils/partop/README.md

 -added disk fields to CENTRAL:type of connected Disk, {Disk service time telemetry, transition, command (0.00), batch}.\\
 -modified aggregation rates as a set instead of a single element(from transition only to all 4 types).\
 16/10\
 -Removed line 9 containing probabilities for node types, moved it to each node.
-Instead of topology->probNodeCommandArray[type], topology->topArray[id node]->probCommandResponse.\
+Instead of topology->probNodeCommandArray[type], topology->topArray[id node]->info->probCommandResponse.\